-Did you know that Gallaudet's graduate school attract people who want to work within the deaf community?
-We train future teachers, social workers, ASL and Deaf studies professionals, ASL linguists and so much more.
+Did you know that Gallaudet’s graduate school attracts people who want to work within the deaf community?
+We train future teachers, social workers, ASL and Deaf studies professionals, ASL linguists and countless other professionals.

 The standardized testing requirements for your chosen degree program are in the Graduate School Catalog.
-The GRE and MAT can be taken through the Career Center on campus.
+The GRE and MAT can be taken through the Office of Office for Career Success on campus.
 The MAT is offered on a monthly basis, while the GRE is available every six months.

 International applications need to take the TOEFL and have the testing center send the scores directly to Gallaudet.

-The online application allows you to invite people to send in a reference on your behalf in an automated way - these references will be sent directly to Graduate Admissions for review.
-We strongly suggest that you contact your references in advance to ensure you have their consent and the correct contact information.
+The online application allows you to invite people to send in a reference on your behalf in an automated way – these references will be sent directly to Graduate Admissions for review.
+We strongly suggest contacting your references in advance to ensure you have their consent and their correct contact information.
 Contact the staff at Graduate Admissions if you need to update your list of references.

 Most programs require a goal statement.
 The goal statement should prove that your past achievements will enable you to succeed in your graduate program(s).
 These statements are reviewed by the faculty selection committee.
 Once this is completed, it can be uploaded with the application.